junxit/us-congress-bills-110/metadata.md

 - 2007-02-08 — Referred to the Committee on Foreign Affairs, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2007-02-08 — Referred to the Committee on Foreign Affairs, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2007-02-08 — Referred to the Committee on Foreign Affairs, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2007-02-15 — Committee Consideration and Mark-up Session Held.
+- 2007-02-15 — Ordered to be Reported by Voice Vote.
+- 2007-03-01 — Referred to the Subcommittee on the Constitution, Civil Rights, and Civil Liberties.
+- 2007-03-06 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-03-06 — Considered as unfinished business. (consideration: CR H2208-2209)
+- 2007-03-06 — Considered under suspension of the rules. (consideration: CR H2178-2182)
+- 2007-03-06 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+149.
+- 2007-03-06 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-03-06 — Ms. Watson moved to suspend the rules and agree to the resolution.
+- 2007-03-06 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 403 - 0 (Roll no. 122). (text: CR H2178)
+- 2007-03-06 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 403 - 0 (Roll no. 122).(text: CR H2178)